 Why stay in Gangnam

 Although it’s below the river, the north side of Gangnam is very central to the heart of Seoul.
-While it is bustling and always busy, it’s less frantic and cleaner then the Jongno area.
+While it is bustling and always busy, it’s less frantic and cleaner than the Jongno area.
 Gangnam-gu is best suited for extended stays as travel times to the centre are longer.
 It’s also a good base if you’re planning day excursions to south Gyeonggi province like UNESCO-listed Namhansanseong or Hwaseong Fortress in Suwon.

 Who should stay here

-• Those coming for business, particularly conventions at COEX should base themselves in Gangnam too.
+• Those coming for business, particularly conventions at COEX, should base themselves in Gangnam too.

 • Finance industry business people would probably have most of their meetings in Yeouido.
 Other than the meetings, there is not much to do on the island and south of the island.
 Staying in Yeouido would therefore not be the best option for a vacation.
+Those interest in cryptocurrency can also base themselves near Gangnam station, Korea’s cryto industry is booming and this is its center.

 High-end shopping meets celebrity excess.